Mike Enos: Japan and return to Minnesota (1993–1995)

-Return to WCW (1996–2000)
+Return to WCW (1996–1999)

-After leaving the WWF, Enos made several appearances for New Japan Pro-Wrestling before returning to WCW in 1996.
+Enos returned to WCW in 1996.
 Enos was initially known as The Mauler, but then returned to wrestling under his real name as he had in the AWA.
 He teamed with Dick Slater as "Rough & Ready" and once again worked mainly as enhancement talent for tag teams on the rise.
 He was managed by Col. Rob Parker but did not have much success.
 A notable moment in Enos' second WCW run was him wrestling against Steve Doll on the May 27, 1996, episode of WCW Monday Nitro when Scott Hall interrupted and made his WCW return, planting the seeds for the New World Order.

-Enos and Wayne Bloom had a brief reunion in 1998 but remained low-card performers.
+Enos and Wayne Bloom had a brief reunion in 1997 and 1998 but remained low-card performers.
 The team finally disbanded after working a few matches together.
 Enos competed in the WCW double elimination tournament for the vacated WCW tag team titles in February 1999 teaming with Bobby Duncum Jr. and became one of the final four teams along with Chris Benoit and Dean Malenko, Dave Taylor and Fit Finlay, and Curt Hennig and Barry Windham, until he and Scotty Riggs (replacing Duncum) were eliminated by Benoit and Malenko.

+Later career (2000)

 Enos retired from wrestling in 2000 after working on WCW weekend shows, smaller independent shows in Florida, and tours in Japan.